ProjectUNBI/Connect/README.md

 * https://github.com/ProjectUNBI/Connect/tree/master/EventGhostPlugin/Connect download the file and save in a folder named "Connect"
 Move this folder to the eventghost Plugin's location. e.i.
 "C:\Program Files (x86)\EventGhost\plugins".
 Now restart the EventGhost.
 Now You will be able to see the Connect plugin in eventghost,in "Autostart>StartPlugin" as "Connect ghostly".
-Set up the port and Password (same with other devices).
+Set up the Port and Password (same with other devices).

 Now You can see events occur in Eventghost's Log. when you send a message with Tag from tasker app to this device's ip address.